 - 1. Apartments in the SRMU Zoning District are only permitted within building types specified in Section 3.121(F).
 Minimum floor area per dwelling unit (sq. ft.) in apartment units shall be the same as for apartment units in the RM zoning district as labeled in Section 4.102, Table 2. - 2.
-Industrial uses must be at least 200' from any existing dwelling unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific industrial use. - 3.
-Within 100' of any existing dwelling, buildings with commercial uses are subject to the regulations of section 3.110(D) (required conditions of the C, Local Business District), unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific commercial use. - 4.
+Industrial uses must be at least 200 feet from any residential zoning district unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific industrial use. - 3.
+Within 100' of any residential zoning district, buildings with commercial or office uses are subject to the regulations of section 3.110(D) (required conditions of the C, Local Business District), unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific commercial use. - 4.
 No senior housing building shall exceed 5,000 square feet. - 5.
-Subject to the greenbelt buffering requirements for 6.C-1, C-2, FS, and OT districts as described in Section 10.103(E) of this ordinance. - 6.
-Subject to the greenbelt buffering requirements for M-1 districts as described in Section 10.103(E) of this ordinance.
+Subject to the greenbelt buffering requirements for C, C-1, C-2, FS, and OT districts as described in Section 10.103(E) of this ordinance. - Subject to the greenbelt buffering requirements for M-1 districts as described in Section 10.103(E) of this ordinance.